RyftPay/ryft-android/README.md

         // ...
         ryftDropIn = DefaultRyftDropIn(
             fragment = this,
-            listener = this, // This fragment will listen for the dropin result RyftPublicApiKey("<your public API key>")
+            listener = this // This fragment will listen for the dropin result )
-        )
         // ...
     }